 Allegations against the Trump foundation

-The fine relates to a lawsuit filed against Trump by the New York last year.
+The fine relates to a lawsuit filed against Trump by the New York Attorney General last year.
 In it, the president and his family stand accused of using the Donald J. Trump Foundation’s funds for business and presidential campaign purposes.

 The lawsuit argued that Trump broke campaign finance laws by using the tax-exempt status of the Donald J Trump Foundation “as little more than a checkbook to serve Mr. Trump’s business and political interests.”